Why Authenticate in API Gateway Environments

 This section refers specifically to the Gloo Enterprise external auth server.
 If you are using the open source version of Gloo, please refer to the Custom Auth section of the security docs.

 Gloo Enterprise provides a variety of authentication options to meet the needs of your environment.
 They range from supporting basic use cases to complex and fine grained secure access control.
 Architecturally, Gloo uses a dedicated auth server to verify the user credentials and determine their permissions.
-Gloo provides an auth server that can support several authN/Z implementations, but also allows you to provide your own auth server to implement custom logic.
+Gloo provides an auth server that can support several authN/Z implementations and also allows you to provide your auth server to implement custom logic.

 Switching Between Ext Auth Deployment Modes

-By default, Gloo’s built-in Auth Server is deployed as its own Kubernetes pod.
-This means that, in order to authenticate a request, Gloo (which runs in a separate pod) needs to communicate with the service over the network.
+By default, Gloo’s built-in Auth Server deploys as a Kubernetes pod.
+To authenticate a request, Gloo needs to communicate with the authentication service over the network.
 In case you deem this overhead not to be acceptable for your use case, you can deploy the server in sidecar mode.

-In this configuration, the Ext Auth server will run as an additional container inside the
+In this configuration, the Ext Auth server runs as an additional container inside the

 You can activate this mode by installing Gloo with Helm and providing the following value overrides: